amrut-prabhu/spin-promela-models/readme.md

 Comment the `atomic` nature in lines 217 and 221 of `weather.pml`.
 (under `:: (cm_status == INITIALIZING && id == client_id && req == GET_NEW_WEATHER_RESP) ->`)

-Then, check for deadlocks using iSpin "Verification".
+Then, check for deadlocks using iSpin "Verification" and the "+ invalid endstates (deadlock)" option.
 It generates an error trail.
 This trail can be viewed in `weather-deadlock.pml`.

 ## Part 4

-Run using iSpin "Verification".
+Run the original code using iSpin "Verification".

 Select the `safety` radio button, and check the `+ invalid endstates (deadlock)` option.
+It does not find any errors.

 # Question 2